-This major focuses on the mathematical foundations of modern physical theories.
+Focus on the mathematical foundations of modern physical theories and techniques.

 This major not only prepares you for research in mathematical physics and related disciplines, but also fosters creativity and develops high-level skills in critical and analytical thinking, which are paramount in problem-solving.

-You may choose to combine your major with a minor in bioinformatics, computational science, computer science, physics or statistics.
+Choose to combine your major with a minor in bioinformatics, computational science, computer science, science communication or statistics.

 Career possibilities